jhighman/trua-collect/docs/implementation-status.md

 5. **Consents Form**: The consents form component is now fully implemented and documented in the `consents-implementation.md` file.

+6. **Education Form**: The education form component is now fully implemented and documented in the `education-implementation.md` file.

-6. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.
+7. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.

 ## Conclusion